 As part of our business strategy, we have acquired and expect to continue to pursue acquisitions of complementary businesses, technologies, or assets.
-We may also pursue technology license arrangements, strategic alliances or investments that complement our business.
-In July 2021, we acquired Circulomics, and in September 2021, we acquired Omniome.
-As of December 31, 2022, we recorded goodwill of \$410.0 million and intangible assets of \$410.2 million.
-See Note 2.
-Business Acquisitions, in Part II, Item 8 of this Annual Report on Form 10-K.
+We may also pursue technology license arrangements, strategic alliances or investments that complement our business as we have previously with our acquisitions of Circulomics, Omniome and Apton in July 2021, September 2021 and August 2023, respectively.